MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/audio-conferencing-on-network.md

 description: "The following are some of the top questions we get from our customers who want to use Audio Conferencing."
 ---

-# On-network conferencing for Audio Conferencing
+# On-network Conferencing for Audio Conferencing

 > [!NOTE]
-> On-network conferencing for Audio Conferencing is currently in Open Preview.
-Capabilities that are in Open Preview are intended to be used by customers who would like to be early adopters of the functionality.
-Please evaluate if your organization would like to be an early adopter of On-network Conferencing for Audio Conferencing before enabling this capability.
+> On-network Conferencing for Audio Conferencing is currently in Open Preview.
+Functionality that is in Open Preview is intended for customers who would like to be early adopters of the functionality.
+Before enabling On-network Conferencing for Audio Conferencing, you should evaluate if your organization would like to be an early adopter of this functionality.

 On-network Conferencing allows organizations to send inbound and outbound Audio Conferencing calls to Microsoft dial-in numbers through Direct Routing.
 This capability is not intended to extend the support of Audio Conferencing to third party dial-in numbers.

-This article describes the configuration steps required to enable On-net Conferencing for your organization.
+This article describes the configuration steps required to enable On-network Conferencing for your organization.

 > [!IMPORTANT]
 > On-network Conferencing must NOT be deployed with any telephony equipment in India.